 Certainly, cutting way back on the carbs that are most likely to jack up your blood sugar is a no-brainer.
 Common culprits include white flour, refined sugar, highly processed grains, and high fructose corn syrup.
 But what about potatoes, fruit, and high-glycemic-index vegetables like carrots?

 The body’s insulin output responds to the totality of a meal, not its components.
 Instead of vilifying a single macronutrient, consider balancing each meal and snack to minimize insulin-provoking potential.
-Protein, fat, and fiber all buffer the effect of carbohydrates.
+Protein, fat, and fibre all buffer the effect of carbohydrates.
 Craving a banana?
 Pick a small one – or half of a large one – and enjoy it with some nut butter to balance out the natural sugars.
 Want an apple?
-Have a piece of cheese to complete the protein, fat, and fiber trifecta.
+Have a piece of cheese to complete the protein, fat, and fibre trifecta.
 Feel like your meal isn’t complete without a starchy side dish?
 Swap white rice for brown, and throw in some sautéed veggies, a little feta, and a drizzle of olive oil to achieve postprandial hormone harmony.
 This kind of macronutrient stacking quickly becomes second nature with a bit of practice.

 A Little Help from Mineral Friends